-Home // A Complete Guide to Addiction Recovery for Your Loved One // Drug Addiction Treatment Methods
+Home // A Complete Guide to Addiction and Dual Diagnosis Recovery for Your Loved One // Drug and Alcohol Addiction Treatment Methods

 Families and substance users spend countless hours sifting through treatment center websites trying to determine what they have to offer.
 Many centers claim to have the best drug addiction treatment methods and programs, and the best success rates.
 We’re here to let you in on a little secret; they are all doing the same thing.
 Sure, some of them have nicer amenities, better food, and myriad activities.
 At their core, in order to receive funding from their financial providers, they have to offer evidence-based care if they want to be reimbursed.
 If there is not a code for the treatment being provided that is recognized by the insurance carrier or funding source, then they aren’t doing it.
 And for those centers that offer effective treatment but aren’t classified as evidence-based, the patient may be responsible financially if the treatment has not been proven as an effective method in the eyes of the insurance company or funding source.